Television in Germany: Satellite

 Digital satellite television has been officially available in Germany since 1996.
-Prior to May 2012, most of the 30+ TV stations broadcast their satellite signal using both analogue and digital (DVB-S); however, all analogue satellite broadcasts ceased on 30 April 2012.
+Prior to May 2012, most of the 30+ television stations broadcast their satellite signal using both analogue and digital (DVB-S); however, all analogue satellite broadcasts ceased on 30 April 2012.

-There is currently a single pay TV satellite operator in Germany - Sky Deutschland.
+There is currently a single pay television satellite operator in Germany - Sky Deutschland.
 Prior to being known as Sky, the service was named Premiere; it (along with its former owner Leo Kirch) got into serious financial trouble due to its early and proprietary usage of encryption (Betacrypt, D-box).
 Subsequently, Premiere was bought by News Corporation and renamed Sky, in keeping with their satellite services elsewhere in Europe (Sky (UK and Ireland) and Sky Italia).